 Nicholas Leal had perfect attendance from kindergarten through 12th grade.
 He has been involved in band, football and theater productions in addition to always being there for roll call.
 He plans to attend Cal Poly.

 Upcoming fundraising events include Triumph Cancer Foundation and Community Heroes Appreciation Project.

-Upcoming fundraising events include Jesuit’s Christmas Tree Lane and the Friends of the Library sale.
+Upcoming fundraising events include the Light of Hope the Kiwanis Golf Ball Drop.

 Kudos to: Fifth-grade teacher Lisa Liss and students at Woodlake Elementary School for their tile mural created to honor Anne Frank.

 The Placer County Sheriff’s Office is accepting sign-ups for its annual Ride With Pride, an equestrian day camp for elementary school children.